shubhambagwari/Image-Compression/README.md

     --q  Q            PCA: Quantization Value
 ```
 ### NOTE:
-Every technique have some deafult parameters.
-If the main file with technique name, the python script will run beacuse manual is optional feature.<br>
+Every technique has some default parameters.
+The main file can also run with just technique names because of these default parameters.<br>
 **Command**
 ```
 python main.py <Compression_technique>